bediger4000/squava2/README.md

 or loses on odd-numbered moves with 3-in-a-row.

 A game has a maximum of 25 moves.
-I believe that the starting player always loses 25-move games, but I can't prove it.

 I've not see it written down anywhere, but "squava" is probably "square yavalath", [Yavalath](http://cambolbro.com/games/yavalath/)